 Akinori Uesugi is a senior consultant in Freshfields’ antitrust, competition and trade group, based in the Tokyo office.
 He joined the firm in July 2006.

 Akinori was educated at both the University of Tokyo and the Law School of the University of Pennsylvania where he graduated in 1973 (LLM).
-He is a visiting professor at the Graduate School of International Corporate Strategy, Hitotsubashi University and teaches antitrust law.
-He is vice chair of the Japan Competition Law Forum.
-He is the author of numerous books and articles in Japanese and English.
+He is vice chair of the Japan Competition Law Forum and the author of numerous books and articles in Japanese and English.
 He speaks English and Japanese.
 He is not registered as a bengoshi in Japan.